IB Business Management: A Complete Guide (2025)

 The IB Business Management examination consists of different papers for Standard Level (SL) and Higher Level (HL) students.
 Let's break down the format of these exams to help you prepare more effectively.

-For SL students, there are two papers.
-Paper 1 is a case-study-based exam that lasts 1 hour 15 minutes.
-Students receive the case study in advance but must respond to unseen questions in the exam.
+- Paper 1 is a case-study-based exam that lasts 1 hour 30 minutes: Students receive a statement that specifies the context and background of the case study in advance but must respond to the unseen case study in the exam.
 It's a structured, short-answer format that tests students' application and analysis of the case study.

-Paper 2 lasts 1 hour 45 minutes and tests the knowledge of the course's five core themes.
-It includes data-response, short-answer, and extended-response questions, allowing students to showcase their understanding of business concepts and theories.
+- Paper 2 lasts 1 hour 30 minutes and tests the knowledge of the course's five core themes: It includes data-response, short-answer, and extended-response questions, allowing students to showcase their understanding of business concepts and theories.

 IBO provides comprehensive exam guides on their website, offering essential insights into what examiners look for in the exams.
 Understanding the exam format is the first step towards a strategic revision plan, leading to a successful performance in the IB Business Management exams.